numist/Switch/README.md

 Download the [latest release](https://github.com/numist/Switch/releases), put the application bundle in your `/Applications` or `~/Applications` directory, and run it!
 It will check for updates automatically so you can stay up to date as the project develops.

+Switch requires Mac OS X version 10.8 or newer and is still in development.
+For a list of known issues, check out the [bug tag in Issues](https://github.com/numist/Switch/issues?labels=bug&state=open).

 Contributing
 ------------